techidaily/site-desktop-recording/source/_posts/updated-in-2024-quick-guide-to-alter-username-in-google-meet-sessions.md

 * You might want to use your middle name.
 * You would like to allow someone else to connect your Google account for a video meeting.

-## Frequently Asked Questions about Changing Name on Google Meet

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/tPgf_wSdhS8?si=BHoH1ryaxmwk-8FV&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PUDdKOsEN74?si=tkZf-KVinjuwmgx9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Frequently Asked Questions about Changing Name on Google Meet

 ### 1\.
 Can I Change My Name During a Meeting in Google Meet?